jaxor24/jsolve/README.md

 # jsolver

-Trying to implement a basic LP solver.
+Implementing a basic LP solver.

+Currently has a two phase primal simplex algorithm.